giannoulakis/timeline-vertical/README.md

 # Vertical Timeline template with scroll animations

-The goal is to create a timeline with no plugins and with a very simple HTML, CSS and JavaScript code, so it will be very easy to edit and personalize it.
+A timeline with no plugins and with a very simple HTML, CSS and JavaScript code, so it will be very easy to edit and personalize it.

 Result: